Skip to content

 Manage Your License Count

 Users and licenses are closely linked, meaning that the number of users cannot exceed the number of available licenses.
 Licenses and users are managed separately, so think of licenses as a "pool."
 To increase the number of users, an administrator or contract owner must first ensure that there are enough licenses available.
-If there are insufficient licenses, a warning will be displayed, and you can add licenses under Administrator » Contract or through the AM Account if you are a contract owner.
+If there are insufficient licenses, a warning will be displayed, and you can add licenses under Administrator » Contract.

 Please note: